 The construction of a 122-room Premier Inn in Bath Street is progressing as planned.
 The Bath Street development, known as Merchant’s Square, is due to include a new pedestrian walkway linking the Millennium Town Park and Halkett Place.
 It is an exciting opportunity for the redevelopment of this part of St. Helier, benefiting both islanders and visitors.

-ArtHouse Jersey has invited celebrated DJ and festival promoter Rob Da Bank (creator of BESTIVAL) to curate a soundtrack of up to six pieces of music written by a variety of established music and spoken-word artists to accompany iconic Jersey vistas.
+ArtHouse Jersey has invited celebrated DJ and festival promoter Rob Da Bank (creator of BESTIVAL) to curate a soundtrack of seven pieces of music written by a variety of established music and spoken-word artists to accompany iconic Jersey vistas.
 The soundtrack invites you to take a magical, bespoke audio journey around some of the Island’s most iconic, beautiful locations, while immersing yourself in stunning nature and beautiful sounds.

-The National Trust for Jersey Climate Hub
+The National Trust for Jersey will launch a Climate Hub in April 2021

 More details coming soon.